United States & Foreign

 1960-D/D 1c Small Date RPM#109 (formerly SD RPM#9) D/D South.
 Most have a few tiny specks normal for the grade MS63+ $7.00

-1961-D/Over Horizontal/D 1c First listed by Albert Kramer in his 1967 "Double D Cent Guide" as 61W1; later by Jean Cohen as 61D-DM80, and by John Wexler and Tom Miller in The RPM Book as RPM#1 by James Wiles' in the The RPM Book - Lincoln Cents as CONECA: RPM-001, in Wexler/Flynn's, Authoritative Reference To Lincoln Cents as LCRPM-001, in Billy Crawford's, A Detailed Analysis Of Lincoln Cent Varieties as CRPM-001, in Walter Breen's Complete Encyclopedia of U.S. & Colonial Coins as Breen#2237, and in the Variety Coin Register as VCR#1/RPM#1.
-This one was slated for inclusion but missed the last two editions of the Cherrypickers' Guide to Rare Die Varieties due to what co-author J.T.
-Stanton each time described as "oversight" and is now slated for inclusion in the next edition as Cherrypickers' Guide# 01-1961D-501, (which is reflective of their new numbering system which is being introduced to the upcoming new edition).
+1961-D/Over Horizontal/D 1c Cherrypickers' Guide# FS-501.
+First listed by Albert Kramer in his 1967 "Double D Cent Guide" as 61W1; later by Jean Cohen as 61D-DM80, and by John Wexler and Tom Miller in The RPM Book as RPM#1 by James Wiles' in the The RPM Book - Lincoln Cents as CONECA: RPM-001, in Wexler/Flynn's, Authoritative Reference To Lincoln Cents as LCRPM-001, in Billy Crawford's, A Detailed Analysis Of Lincoln Cent Varieties as CRPM-001, in Walter Breen's Complete Encyclopedia of U.S. & Colonial Coins as Breen#2237, and in the Variety Coin Register as VCR#1/RPM#1.
 While other controversial Lincoln cents have been alleged by some to be a "D over horizontal D" variety, this one is still the only Lincoln cent positively proven to be so as easily seen in the photo micrographic image supplied in the link above!
-MS60/+...$19.95, MS63RD...$34.95, MS64RD $45.00, PCGS-64 Red PQ $95.00
+A Top 100 RPM!
+MS60/+...$19.95, MS63RD...$34.95, MS64RD $45.00, PCGS MS64 RD PQ $95.00

 1961-D/D 1c RPM#2 D/D/D West & Lower Serif MS63+ $3.50, MS64/+ $5.00